0.07 To Fraction

 Although the direct conversion of 0.07 to 7/100 is straightforward, it's crucial to understand how to simplify fractions.
 Simplifying a fraction means reducing it to its lowest terms by dividing both the numerator and the denominator by their greatest common divisor (GCD).
 In the case of 7/100, the GCD of 7 and 100 is 1, meaning the fraction is already in its simplest form.

-However, let's consider an example where simplification is necessary.
-Suppose we had the decimal 0.15.
+Still, let's consider an example where simplification is necessary.
+But suppose we had the decimal 0.
+15.

 1. Convert to a fraction: 15/100